d1shs0ap/Sorcery/docs/Docs.md

 We use the convention "add" for functions that are inserting a single card to a location, and "remove" for functions that are deleting a single card to a location.

+play command follows the format:
+- effect
+- subtract cost and remove from hand